xu2xulim/Space-Butler/Superhero on deta/Micros/Templates.md

 ## /update_cardlinks

-- Inspects newly created template board to look for cardlinks and update them to point to the cards on the new board.
+- Inspects newly created board to look for cardlinks and update them to point to the cards on the new board.
+The lookup will be based on card name.

 ### Trello Automation Use Cases